AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-proofs-text-not-bolded-in-static-proof.md

 ---
-title: "Proofs: Text formatting in static proof does not match formatting in website"
+title: 'Proofs: Text formatting in static proof does not match formatting in website'
-description: "When a user creates a static proof from a website, text that is bold on the website does not appear as bold on the proof."
+description: When a user creates a static proof from a website, text that is bold on the website does not appear as bold on the proof.
 hidefromtoc: yes
 feature: Digital Content and Documents
+exl-id: bb6f9183-0aea-4ed6-87cc-6c89596e4197
 ---
 # Proofs: Text formatting in static proof does not match formatting in website

 <!--WF, WFP TOCs-->